Dua for Marriage: Islamic Prayers for Love and Nikah.

 5. “Allah, make our wedding the beginning of a home where Your name is remembered and Your laws followed.”

-Dua For Marriage Proposal In Islam
+Dua For Marriage Proposals in Islam

 1. “O Allah, if this proposal is good for my faith and life, make it easy and blessed for me.”